TiagoX9/TaxiDataPipeLine/README.md

     • Optimize performance using asyncio and dask scheduler
     • Scale pipeline to a multiple of the data size that does not fit any more to one machine using multinode clusters in cloud (e.g. AWS)
     • Setup automated build
+    • Setup performance monitoring (e.g. using New Relic)